 The Wild Atlantic Way is one of the longest defined coastal driving routes in the world.
 Running for 2500 kilometres along the west coast of Ireland from Malin Head in the north to Mizen Head in the south.
 This outstanding route passes through nine counties and three provinces as it winds its way along the rugged and untamed west coast of Ireland.

 Gola Island is easily a contender for the best rock climbing location in Ireland.
-What Gola Island provides is outstanding rock climbing location in a wild, remote and truly beautiful setting.
+What Gola Island provides is an outstanding rock-climbing location in a wild, remote and truly beautiful setting.
 The island sits far out in County Donegal's rainshadow and it is not unusual to be climbing on the island in bright sunshine and blue skies whilst the rest of the county is under a deluge of constant heavy rain.
-The island has over 200 recorded climbs on absolutely immaculate sea washed granite.
+The island has over 200 recorded climbs on the absolutely immaculate sea-washed granite sea cliffs.
 Have a look at the free guidebook to Gola Island

-The Rosses in Western Donegal is an outstandingly beautiful area of bare granite landscape and a sandy beach dotted coast line.
-The islands found of western Donegal are a step back in time and provide many lifetimes of world class rock climbing, have a look through the Island's Guide pages.
+The Rosses in Western Donegal is an outstandingly beautiful area of bare granite landscape and a golden sandy beaches.
+The islands found off western Donegal are a step back in time and provide many lifetimes of world-class rock climbing, have a look through the Island's Guide pages.
 The golden granite sea cliffs found on Cruit Island will fill many of your summers with over 400 routes on 20+ crags around the Island.
+The entire coast of the island is dotted with short compact sea cliffs and each one has a complimentary tropical sandy beach within a few minutes walk.
 Download the free Cruit Island Guidebook.

 At Unique Ascent we can take you to the most adventurous and atmospheric locations in Ireland, from the summit of Tormore Island to the centre of The Table sea stack below Slieve League.
 These adventurous days out will take you way beyond anything else commercially available in Ireland.
 These are days out you will never forget for all the right reasons.